bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.0.8 =
+* Fixed issue with combinations of excerpt and Read more tags resulting in errors
+* Fixed a bug with urls and StumbleUpon counters
+* Fixed issue with Bitly for high traffic sites
+* Updated Pinterest buttons and icons

 = 2.0.7 =
 * Included an option to specify a default image for the Pinterest button